Family Law

 Your parenting plan should cover time-sharing schedules, decision-making responsibilities, and ways parents communicate.
 Courts look at several factors when they review these plans.
 They assess each parent's ability to help with parent-child relationships, provide consistent routines, and work with the other parent.

 Courts now put more emphasis on equal time-sharing when possible.
 The child's best interests still come first in final arrangements.
-Fathers should keep records of their involvement in their child's life, including healthcare decisions, education, and daily activities.
+Fathers should keep records of their involvement in their child's life, including healthcare decisions, education, and daily activities to demonstrate their parental involvement.
+This documentation can be crucial in establishing who is the dad in cases where paternity is questioned.

-Getting paternity established and creating a full parenting plan are two vital first steps fathers need to take under Florida's reformed laws.
+Getting paternity established and creating a full parenting plan are two vital first steps fathers need to take under Florida's reformed laws, including the Good Dad Act Florida 2023.

 Common Mistakes Fathers Make and How to Avoid Them

-Fathers can lose their parental rights by making mistakes that they could easily avoid during custody proceedings.
+Fathers can lose their custody rights by making mistakes that they could easily avoid during custody disputes.
 You can build stronger relationships with your children if you know these common pitfalls.

 Poor documentation gives judges little proof of your relationship with your child.
 You should keep detailed records of: